-6 Q. Please describe the purpose of your testimony.
+Q. Please describe the purpose of your testimony.

-7 A. I am testifying in support of the Company's proposed Clean Energy Future - Energy 8 Cloud Program ("EC" or the "Program"), specifically to explain the accounting and proposed regulatory treatment for costs related to the intelligent energy service platform ("iESP").
-My 9 10 testimony will discuss how the Company accounts for capital assets and their retirement, and how the proposed deployment of Advanced Metering Infrastructure ("AMI") requires special 11 regulatory and accounting treatment.
-Additionally, I will discuss the operations and 12 13 maintenance ("O&M") costs related to the program and PSE&G's request to defer these 14 costs.
+A. I am testifying in support of the Company's proposed Clean Energy Future - Energy Cloud Program ("EC" or the "Program"), specifically to explain the accounting and proposed regulatory treatment for costs related to the intelligent energy service platform ("iESP").
+My testimony will discuss how the Company accounts for capital assets and their retirement, and how the proposed deployment of Advanced Metering Infrastructure ("AMI") requires special regulatory and accounting treatment.
+Additionally, I will discuss the operations and maintenance ("O&M") costs related to the program and PSE&G's request to defer these costs.

-15 Q. Please summarize the Company's requested regulatory accounting treatment.
+13 Q. Please summarize the Company's requested regulatory accounting treatment.

-16 A. The Company seeks approval from the BPU for accounting treatment as follows:

-- Record a regulatory asset for unrecovered (stranded) meter cost and amortize this over a five-year period commencing after PSE&G's next base rate case. - Defer and record a regulatory asset for O&M costs of the program, accrue and recover carrying-costs on the regulatory asset at 7 year treasuries plus sixty basis points and amortize the regulatory asset over a five-year period commencing after the next base rate case.

-• Set the book depreciation rate for AMI meters to 20 years.
+- 14 A. The Company seeks approval from the BPU for accounting treatment as follows: - Record a regulatory asset for unrecovered (stranded) meter cost and amortize this over five-year periods commencing after PSE&G's appropriate base rate cases. - Defer and record a regulatory asset for O&M costs of the program, accrue and recover carrying-costs on the regulatory asset at 7 year treasuries plus sixty basis points and amortize the regulatory asset over five-year periods commencing after appropriate base rate cases. - Set the book depreciation rate for AMI meters to 20 years.

-4 Q. Please explain a regulated utility's accounting for capital assets.
+Q. Please explain a regulated utility's accounting for capital assets.